 And I left the hitch on it so as to put the bike rack or a cargo carrier on it still.

 With the van backed up to it, I thought you were hooking it up.
 But it looks like you were sizing the metal needed for a tongue.
 It looks good sitting behind your van like that though.
-Almost like it belongs behind the van.
-Sorry if I'm jumping the gun, but your trailer is coming along nicely.
+Almost like it belongs behind the van. ;) Sorry if I'm jumping the gun, but your trailer is coming along nicely. :cool:

 Or better yet, make a hole and weld in a deep floor pan so that the batteries are accessible from above than from below.
 I was thinking about how the newer minivans that allow you to fold the seats into the floor have a very deep recessed area for storage.